Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

-While not remarked upon at all by~\cite{DBLP:conf/emsoft/LiuZZ11}, the result in Theorem~\ref{thm:charbyinduction} can be understood and elegantly proved using \emph{induction over the non-negative real numbers}.~\footnote{This idea was first suggested by Paul B. Jackson and Kousha Etessami (School of Informatics, University of Edinburgh) in private communication with the second author.} Though there are many different variations of induction over the reals (e.g. see~\cite{clark2019}), this method of proof appears to be far less well known than standard mathematical induction over the natural numbers.
+Theorem~\ref{thm:lzz} can be understood and proved using \emph{induction over the non-negative real numbers}.
+Though there are many different variations of induction over the reals~\cite[e.g. see][]{clark2019}, this method of proof appears to be far less well known than standard mathematical induction over the natural numbers.
+We state below a version of real induction that is well suited to directly prove the theorem.

-\begin{lemma}[Real induction] A predicate $P(t)$ holds for all $t\geq 0$ if and only if: \begin{enumerate} \item $P(0)$, \item $\forall~t \geq 0.~\lnot P(t) \to \exists~\varepsilon > 0.~\forall~T\in (t - \varepsilon, t).~\lnot P(T)$. \item $\forall~t \geq 0.~P(t) \to \exists~\varepsilon > 0.~\forall~T\in (t, t + \varepsilon).~P(T)$. \end{enumerate} \end{lemma}
+\begin{lemma}[Real induction] A predicate $P(t)$ holds for all $t\geq 0$ if and only if: \begin{enumerate} \item $P(0)$\,, \item[\emph{2.}] $\forall~t \geq 0. ~\Big(\lnot P(t) \to \big( \exists~\varepsilon > 0.~\forall~T\in (t - \varepsilon, t).~\lnot P(T) \big) \Big)$\,, \item[\emph{3.}] $\forall~t \geq 0.~ \Big( P(t) \to \big( \exists~\varepsilon > 0.~\forall~T\in (t, t + \varepsilon).~P(T) \big) \Big)$\,. \end{enumerate} \end{lemma}